elegantwist/slothtest/README.md

 1     23
 ```

 Ok.
-Next, we need to be sure that this method will implement the business logic it supposed to implement.
+Next, we need to be sure that this method will implement the business logic is supposed to implement.
 To do that, we need to write manually a bunch of pytests for this method for various incomes and outcomes (perhaps 100+ tests for different variants of tables).
 Or use a Sloth Test library to do it for us automatically.

 1. The first step - we need to import a @watchme() decorator from a slothtest library.
-This decorator should be used on the target method need the Sloth to watch at.
+This decorator should be used on the target method need the Sloth to watch.
 Let’s add it to our function:

 ```python
 from slothtest import watchme